 I found the center of my design and the center of the front of my sweater where I wanted the design to go.
 I picked a design that pretty much filled up the entire front of my sweater.
 And the colors that I picked, kind of a gold, silver, and rose gold, went well with the metallic threads running through the sweater.
 It hardly took any time at all, just a couple hours, to get everything stitched up and ready to wear.

-This year I’m still all about the arrows with my word of the year Lead so I used the same pattern of arrows from the canvas I had made previously for this sweater.
+I’m still all about the arrows.
+It stuck after I picked Lead as one of my words of the year.
+I used the same pattern of arrows from the canvas I had made previously for this sweater.

-I’m so in love with this lightweight sweater.
-I’m going to need to pick up a few more to continue my wearable cross stitch sweater making.
+I’m so in love with this lightweight sweater!
+You’ll definitely be seeing me wear it all through the fall.
+I think I’m going to need to pick up a few more to continue my wearable cross stitch sweater making.